slavikdev/design-patterns-in-dynamic-languages/README.md

-# design-patterns-in-dynamic-languages
+# Design Patterns in Dynamic Languages
-Examples and support files for the tech talk “Design Patterns in Dynamic Languages”
+Examples and support files for the tech talk.